StefanJohnsen/pyOBJExplorer/README.md

 - Dissolve Factor (d) Interpretation: Deals with dissolve attributes, essential for understanding the transparency or opacity of materials.
 - Illumination Model (illum) Determination: Identifies the illumination model, crucial for defining how the material interacts with light.
 - Texture Maps (map_Kd, map_Ka, map_Ks, map_Ns, map_d): Parses various texture maps, enriching the visual complexity and realism of materials.

-This parser's detailed approach ensures a nuanced and accurate portrayal of material properties, enhancing the visual fidelity of 3D models rendered from OBJ files.

 ## License
 This software is released under the MIT License terms.<br>